intentuilabs/cli/README.md

 # CLI
-The CLI is designed to help you set up your project with [Justd](https://intentui.com) quickly and efficiently.
-It’s the easiest and most convenient way to install Justd, allowing you to get started with your project in just minutes.
+The CLI is designed to help you set up your project with [Intent UI](https://intentui.com) quickly and efficiently.
+It’s the easiest and most convenient way to install Intent UI, allowing you to get started with your project in just minutes.

 ## Existing Project
-If you already have a project set up—whether it’s built with Laravel, Next.js, Remix, Tanstack, or any other framework—simply run the following command to install Justd:
+If you already have a project set up—whether it’s built with Laravel, Next.js, Remix, Tanstack, or any other framework—simply run the following command to install Intent UI:
 ```bash
 npx @intentui/cli@latest init
 ```